joseamadorg/mercado-shops-/README.md

 4. **Subscription Options**: This part allows you to customize your general subscription fields;

 5. **Create a Recurrent Product**: Now, you need to create an Assignable Product.
-To do this, go to **Products > Products > Add Product Button**.
-The openned page shoud contain the following fields, in **Product Data** window:
+To do this, go to *Products > Products > Add Product Button*.
+The openned page shoud contain the following fields, in *Product Data* window:

 ![Installation Instructions](https://raw.github.com/mercadopago/cart-woocommerce/master/README.img/subscriptions_1.png)

-6. Complete your product informations (name, price, images, etc), and check **Recurrent Product** checkbox.
+6. **Set Product as a Signature**: Complete your product informations (name, price, images, etc), and check *Recurrent Product* checkbox.
 Also, you will need to fill the following fields:

 	*Frequency*: This is the frequency of which the charges will be made to your customer;<br />
 	*Frequency Type*: The frequency type can be in [Days] or [Months];<br />